vquynh/data-science-exercises/MachineLearningIntroductionExercises/Exercise.md

 ![Calculation example](eq.png)
 [Image source](https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html#step-by-step)

-3. Learn about Bayesian Statistics / Algorithm from this video [1] or find a better resource.
-Tell me what you learned including the best example you came over.
+### 3. Learn about Bayesian Statistics and example
 - Bayesian statistics is a mathematical procedure that applies probabilities to statistical problems.
 It provides people the tools to update their beliefs in the evidence of new data.
 - Probability of an event A given B equals the probability of B and A happening together divided by the probability of B.